Ron Moody: Career

 In 1969, Moody was offered, but declined, the lead role in Doctor Who, following the departure of Patrick Troughton from the part.
 He later told many people (including Doctor Who companion Elisabeth Sladen) that declining the role was a decision he subsequently regretted.
 He played Ippolit Vorobyaninov alongside Frank Langella (as Ostap Bender) in Mel Brooks' version of The Twelve Chairs (1970).In 1995 he appeared in the UK's longest running TV comedy series 'Last of the Summer Wine' as Lieutenant Willoughby.
 In 2003, he starred in the black comedy Paradise Grove alongside Rula Lenska, and played Edwin Caldecott, an old nemesis of Jim Branning on the BBC soap EastEnders.
 In 2005, he acted in the Big Finish Productions Doctor Who audio play Other Lives, playing the Duke of Wellington.
 He made several appearances in BBC TVs long-running variety show, The Good Old Days, enacting pastiche/comic Victorian melodramas.

 Moody wrote a novel, The Devil You Don't, which was published by Robson Books, London, in 1980.

 In 2004, the British ITV1 nostalgia series After They Were Famous hosted a documentary of the surviving cast of the film Oliver!
 Several of the film's musical numbers were reenacted.
 Moody, then 80 but still spry, and Jack Wild (seriously ill with oral cancer at the time) recreated their dance from the closing credits of the film.

 Moody was a guest star in an episode of ITV's long-running police drama The Bill in 2004 along with actress Mollie Sugden and appeared in BBC1's Casualty (aired on 30 January 2010) as a Scottish patient who had served with the Black Watch during the Second World War.
 On 30 June 2010, Moody appeared on stage at the end of a performance of Cameron Mackintosh's revival of Oliver!
 And made a humorous speech about the show's 50th anniversary.
 He then reprised the "Pick a Pocket or Two" number with the cast.

 Moody was a supporter of Tottenham Hotspur F.C.

 Personal life

 Moody married a Pilates teacher, Therese Blackbourn, in 1985.
-The couple had six children.
-Catherine Laura (B. July 1986), Daniel Maxmillian (B. September 1988), Matthew Alexander (B. Sept 1990), Micheal Orlando (B. July 1992), Jonathan Barnaby (B. April 1994) & Conrad Augustus (B. July 1996).
+The couple had six children: Catherine Laura (b.
+July 1986), Daniel Maxmilian (b.
+17 September 1988), Matthew Alexander (b.
+September 1990), Micheal Orlando (b.
+July 1992), Jonathan Barnaby (b.
+April 1994) and Conrad Augustus (b.
+July 1996).